 - Box at Yale or Eli Apps - easy file sharing and collaboration for moderate and low-risk data.

-For a complete list of services available visit the Approved Services page.
+For a complete list of services available visit the Service Classification page.
 This site provides a list of applications by risk classification you can use to securely access, store, and share Yale data.

 How do I know if I am working with high or moderate risk data?